timtaylor3/ELK-Stack/README.md

 Imagine you work for a global corporation that does not provide a highly trained global team with the proper tools to do collaborative log analysis.
 Imagine that an awesome tool exists, but in present form isn't scalable and/or is not secure enough for the corporate enterprise?
 This is my motivation and starting point for this project.
 To address this, I've started this project based on Phil Hagen's project [SOF-ELK](https://github.com/philhagen/sof-elk).
 Many thanks to him and others for this work.

 My goal is to create a secure system that anyone can take and modify to their individual needs.
-That means, no OS version (No distro) lock in, no docker, no special voodoo in configuration files, or any kind of secret sauce.
+That means, no docker, no special voodoo in configuration files, or any kind of secret sauce.
 The script should always work on the latest verion of CentOS and hopefully the lastet verion of ELK.
-Keep in mind that the makers of ELK depreciate items frequently between verions, so this could be challenging.
+Keep in mind that the makers of ELK depreciate items frequently between versions, so this could be challenging.

 X-Pack is not free, so that convenience is out.
 I'm looking for alternatives.
+I may re-visit this as an option in the future.

 The end goal is that analyst in different locations can securely use the same tool/data for log analysis.
 Ideally, a complete install would be accomplished by a script, so that anyone can easily modify and create their own secure ELK instance.
+Also, in the future, I would like to add support for separate hosts handling elasticsearch, logstash and kibana.

 ## Status: